Loading...

 How to consume Apples | Coffee With Milk And Sugar without glucose spikes

-Pair apples with a source of dietary fiber, such as a handful of almonds or walnuts, to slow down the absorption of sugars.
+Pair apples with a source of protein or healthy fats, like a handful of almonds or a slice of cheese, to slow the absorption of sugar into your bloodstream.

 healthspan-mbl